 RESPONDING TO CONFIRMED CASES OF COVID-19

-In the event that an employee or volunteer is confirmed to be currently infected with COVID-19, the following actions will be taken:
+In the event that an employee, camper or volunteer is confirmed to be currently infected with COVID-19, the following actions will be taken:

-- Determine what areas of the venue were visited, used, or impacted by the infected employee or volunteer.
+- Determine what areas of the venue were visited, used, or impacted by the infected employee, camper or volunteer.
 Identify if employees or volunteers need to be removed from the area and if the area requires sanitization.

-- Notify the ‘impacted employees or volunteers’ that they may have had contact with an infected person (without identifying such person for privacy reasons) and encourage them to monitor their health for any symptoms and if symptoms appear they should contact a medical professional and/or test for COVID-19.
+- Notify the ‘impacted employees, camper family or volunteers’ that may have had contact with an infected person (without identifying such person for privacy reasons) and encourage them to monitor their health for any symptoms.
+If symptoms appear, they should contact a medical professional and/or test for COVID-19.

-- Any employee or volunteer who tests positive for COVID-19 should remain in home isolation until the employee or volunteer provides reliable proof that a physician has determined that they should be released from quarantine or need not be quarantined and may return to work.
+- Any employee, camper or volunteer who tests positive for COVID-19 should remain in home isolation until the employee or volunteer provides reliable proof that a physician has determined that they should be released from quarantine or need not be quarantined and may return to work.

 - SANITIZING HIGH-TOUCH AREAS.
 High-touch areas around the theatre and rehearsal spaces will be cleaned and/or sanitized daily according to our sanitization checklist.
 These duties will be divided between individual departments, technicians and cast members, depending on the item and location.